Owner dies, 19 rescued in AJK marriage hall collapse

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MIRPUR (AJK): In the continuous rescue operation for over last 30 hours, one person namely Nadeem Roopayal, owner of the collapsed Roopayal marriage hall, was found dead besides the rescuing of 19 staffers and the labourers from the rubble of the mega 5-storey building of the marriage hall in adjoining town Chakswari in Mirpur, Azad Jammu Kashmir (AJK), a senior official said on Saturday.
+MIRPUR (AJK): In the continual rescue operations for over last 30 hours, one person namely Nadeem Roopayal, owner of the collapsed Roopayal marriage hall, was found dead besides the rescuing of 19 staffers and the labourers from the rubble of the mega 5-storey building of the marriage hall in adjoining town Chakswari in Mirpur, Azad Jammu Kashmir (AJK), a senior official said on Saturday.

 The 5-storey building of Roopayal marriage-cum-banquet hall caved-in in Chakswari town about 45km from Mirpur Divisional Headquarter of AJK on Friday morning, leaving about two dozen of the persons trapped in the rubble.